zopefoundation/Zope/docs/zopebook/InstallingZope.rst

 The most reliable way to get installation help is to send a message to the general Zope mailing list detailing your installation problem.
-For more information on the available Zope mailing lists, see the `Resources <http://www.zope.org/Resources>`_ section of Zope.org.
-Typically, someone on the "zope@zope.org" list will be willing and able to help you solve the problem.
+For more information on the available Zope mailing lists, see the `Resources <https://old.zope.dev/Resources/>`_ section of Zope.org.
+Typically, someone on the "zope@zope.dev" list will be willing and able to help you solve the problem.

+Another resource is the Zope section on the Plone community discussion server at https://community.plone.org/c/zope because Plone is running on top of Zope, so you will find many knowledgeable people there.

 For even more immediate help, you may choose to visit the `#zope <irc://irc.freenode.net/#zope>`_ channel on the  IRC (Internet Relay Chat) network.
-See the `Freenode website <http://freenode.net>`_ for more information on how to connect to the FreeNode IRC network.
+See the `Freenode website <https://freenode.net>`_ for more information on how to connect to the FreeNode IRC network.